 Receive selected content straight into your inbox.

-Ever since China implemented the one-child policy decades ago, its birth rate has been on a constant decline.
-After demographers warned that such a decline would result in old people outnumbering youngsters in the future, Beijing ended the one-child policy and allowed couples to have two children from 2016.
+Ever since the one-child policy was implemented decades ago, the Chinese birth rate has been on a constant decline.
+After demographers warned that such a decline would result in old people outnumbering youngsters in the future, Beijing ended the one-child policy and allowed couples to have two children in 2016.
 However, the changes have had little to no effect.
-Since people have grown accustomed to the idea of just one child per family and women now give preference to careers over household life, the birth rate has not picked up.
+Since people have grown accustomed to the idea of just one child per family and women now give preference to careers over household life, the Chinese birth rate has not picked up.

 Economist Ren Zeping is of the opinion that the government should lift restrictions on births before it is too late.
 According to his calculations, the number of child-bearing women aged between 20 and 35 will decline by 30 percent between 2013 and 2028.
 If this happens, the proportion of young, working people will drastically reduce.
 Not only will the GDP of the country be negatively affected, but there won’t be sufficient tax revenues to fund the pensions of senior citizens.